 - 1. A minimum of 30 semester hours and a thesis or a minimum of 33 semester hours and a scholarly research project. - Required core courses, EDFL 601, EDFL 602, or EDFL 610, as prerequisites for specialization requirements and/or equivalent courses. - 3.
-Elective courses selected in consultation with advisor-

-Note: A student may transfer up to 12 quarter or 9 semester hours earned at an accredited college or university.
+Elective courses selected in consultation with advisor- - Note: A student may transfer up to 12 quarter or 9 semester hours earned at an accredited college or university.

-Core Courses

 Course Title Hours

 EDFL 601 Advanced Research and

 Statistics 3

 EDFL 602 Comparative Education,

 or 3

 EDFL 610 School and Community

 Relations 3

 Specialization Requirements

 EDCI Children's Literature

 508 3

-RE 558 Teaching Reading in an
+RE 558 Teaching Reading in an 5

-Integrated Language Arts
+ILL 000 Integrated Language Arts

-EDGL (00 Program 3
+Program 3

-EDCI 689 Behavior Management in 3
+EDCI 689 Behavior Management in

+the Elementary School 3

-EDCI 621 the Elementary School Advanced Seminar in 3
+EDCI 621 Advanced Seminar in

-EDCI 021 Elementary Education 3
+Elementary Education 3

 EDCI 603 Education for Parenting 3

-LDCI 003 Education for Farenting 3

-Suggested Ele ctives
+Suggested Elec etives

 EDCI 600 History and Development

 of Early Childhood 3

 EDCI 601 Methods of Child Study 3

 EDCI 602 Advanced Seminar and

 Research in Early

 Childhood

-ED 61 60 Education 3
+Education 3

 EDCI 687 Advanced Research and

+Independent Study 3

-Independent Study Required if not taken on the Master's Degree level.
+Required if no t taken on the Master's Degree level.